Optogenetic quantification of cardiac excitability and electrical coupling in intact hearts to explain cardiac arrhythmia initiation

 Abstract

-Increased cardiac excitability and reduced electrical coupling promote cardiac arrhythmia and can be quantified by input resistance (R m ), pacing threshold (I thr ), and cardiac length constant (λ).
-However, measurement of these parameters in the heart was not feasible, because the required homogenous current injection cannot be performed with electrical stimulation.
-Here, we overcame this problem by optogenetic current injection into all illuminated cardiomyocytes of mouse hearts in different action potential phases.
-Precisely triggered and patterned illumination enabled measuring R m and λ, which both were smallest at diastole and larger during plateau and repolarization.
-Pharmacological and depolarization-induced reduction of inward rectifying K + currents (I K1 ), gap junction block and cardiac infarction reduced I thr showing the importance of high I K1 density and intact cardiomyocyte coupling for preventing arrhythmia initiation.
-Simulations in a calibrated cardiomyocyte model were used to classify pro- and anti-arrhythmic mechanisms based on their effects on R m and I thr .
-Finally, combining experiments with simulations allowed for quantification of I K1 inward rectification in the intact heart, identifying strong rectification as a new pro-arrhythmic concept.
+Increased cardiac excitability and reduced electrical coupling promote cardiac arrhythmia and can be quantified by input resistance ( R m ), pacing threshold ( I thr ), and cardiac space constant (λ).
+However, their measurement in the heart was not feasible because the required homogenous current injection cannot be performed with electrical stimulation.
+We overcame this problem by optogenetic current injection into all illuminated cardiomyocytes of mouse hearts in different action potential phases.
+Precisely triggered and patterned illumination enabled measuring R m and λ, which both were smallest at diastole.
+Pharmacological and depolarization-induced reduction of inwardly rectifying K + currents ( I K1 ), gap junction block, and cardiac infarction reduced I thr , showing the importance of high I K1 density and intact cardiomyocyte coupling for preventing arrhythmia initiation.
+Combining optogenetic current injection and computer simulations was used to classify pro- and anti-arrhythmic mechanisms based on their effects on R m and I thr and allowed to quantify I K1 inward rectification in the intact heart, identifying reduced I K1 rectification as anti-arrhythmic concept.

 Article activity feed